 Pretty much everyone is on Facebook these days – and that includes jazz promoters, journalists and booking agents…

-These 12 tips are guaranteed to boost the number of people seeing your page and, once there, get them listening to and looking at more.
+The goal?
+Boost the number of people seeing your page and, once there, get them listening to and looking at more.

 Having a decent number of people ‘liking’ your Facebook artist page is more than just a vanity project.